The Cost of Long-Term Care Insurance: Is it Worth it?

 Self-insuring is an option for individuals who prefer not to purchase long-term care insurance.
 Instead of paying premiums to an insurance company, individuals set aside their own funds to cover potential long-term care expenses.
 This approach involves personal financial responsibility and requires careful planning to ensure sufficient funds are available when needed.

-See also Cheap Car Insurance in Utah – Get a Free Quote
+See also Motorcycle Insurance - Get a Fast & Free Quote

 Feasibility: Self-insuring can be a viable option for those with substantial financial resources and a strong ability to save.
 Individuals who have accumulated significant savings, investments, or other assets may find self-insuring feasible, as they can tap into these resources to cover long-term care costs if necessary.
 Moreover, some people may choose to allocate a specific portion of their estate as a dedicated long-term care fund.